 For the year 2011, the Italian-based Officine Panerai adds a number of new models to their historic 1950 Collection.
-The new Panerai Luminor 1950 3 Days (PAM 372) hand-wound watch seems like the most affordable of them all.
+The Luminor 1950 3 Days (PAM 372) is the most affordable of them all.

-Developed in-house and built at their own manufacturing facility in Neuchatel, Switzerland, the movement offers very rigid and robust design and, thanks to a couple of spring barrels that are connected in series, is capable of running for at least 72 hours when fully wound.
+Developed in-house and built at their manufacturing facility in Neuchatel, Switzerland, the movement offers a rigid and robust design and, thanks to a couple of spring barrels that are connected in series, is capable of running for at least 72 hours when fully wound.

 Although looking chunky and menacing, like one of those Imperial I-class Star Destroyers, the new movement is not that large, after all.
 Official specifications tell us that the movement has an impressive casing diameter of 37.22, but is only 5.30 mm thick.

 It is built on 21 jewels, comprises 160 parts, and beats at a rather low frequency of 21,600 vph.